Kay1San/YelpFusion-API/README.md

 pip install requests
 ```

-Since Django uses a SECRET_KEY, type this command on your terminal
+Generate a Django SECRET_KEY with this command:
 ```
 python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
 ```

-Create a .env file in the root directory of the app by following the instructions inside example.env
+Create a .env file in the root directory of the app, following the instructions in example.env.

-Apply the migrations once everything is completed
+Then, apply the migrations:

 ```
-python manage.py migrations
+python manage.py migrate
 ```

 ## Instructions

-Run the app locally with the command
+Run the app locally with:
 ```
 python manage.py runserver
 ```

-Here's how the home page looks like so far, it features the autocomplete packages from @trevoreyre
+Here's a preview of the home page, featuring the autocomplete packages from @trevoreyre:

 ![home page](./catalog/static/home-page.png)

+The search results page is still in development, with more filter options to be added soon:
 ![results page](./catalog/static/search-results.png)

 ## Documentations